ralfaouad/Robotics-OOP/README.md

 - **Abstract Base Classes (ABCs)**: Ensure all robot types implement specific diagnostic checks.

 Document your research process and explain the advanced OOP concepts you used in your implementation.

+#### MaintenanceRobot (`maintenance_robot.py`)

+- Inherit from both `CleaningRobot` and `CookingRobot`.
+- Implement `multi_task()`: The robot should perform a cleaning task followed by a cooking task.
+- Ensure that the `multi_task()` method handles the MRO correctly and avoids any potential issues with attribute or method conflicts.

+Document your findings on MRO and how it impacts your implementation in the `README.md` file.
 Good luck, and have fun creating your virtual robot simulator!